 Others, who come from a nominal background will need a different approach completely.
 Build bridges by getting them to share their experiences with Christmas as a child.
 Even let them share negative experiences.
 These too can be a bridge.
 Most everyone will agree that Christmas has become very commercial, more than it should be.
 “What would an ideal Christmas look like for you?” may be a good question to ask.

-5. Make failure your friend.
+5. Make failure your friend, not an enemy.

 Comments